rjmco/rjmco-gcp-experiments/gke-master-over-vpn/README.md

 You will find the following sections:
 - Description of the Test Scenario;
-- Steps to deploy and reproduce the connection error;
+- Steps to deploy and test the connection to K8s' master endpoint;
-- Discussion of the probable reason behind the network connectivity issue.
+- Future work

-## Test scenario
+## Test Scenario

 To enable testing, the following infrastructure is deployed: